gautampuneet/firefly-ai-assignment/README.md

    * Contains all the source code for the application, organized into subdirectories for modularity.
 2. src/common/
    * Contains shared utility functions or classes that can be used across different modules, promoting code reusability.
-3. src/usecases/
+3. usecases
-   * Contains example scripts and practical implementations demonstrating how to use the features of the application.
-These scripts serve as a guide for users to understand functionality and integration.
+   * Contains Business level logic for the application.
 4. src/main.py
    * Serves as the entry point for the application.
 It calls the main method to be called.
 5. requirements.txt